Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 15 Agustus 2025 21.30.01 UTC
+- WIB: Jumat, 15 Agustus 2025 22.29.40 UTC
-- WITA: Jumat, 15 Agustus 2025 22.30.01 UTC
+- WITA: Jumat, 15 Agustus 2025 23.29.40 UTC
-- WIT: Jumat, 15 Agustus 2025 23.30.01 UTC
+- WIT: Sabtu, 16 Agustus 2025 00.29.40 UTC

 Kutipan Inspiratif:
-"I don't care what the haters and naysayers say.
-If they make jokes about me, I'll laugh because they'll probably be funny."
+"If you don’t go after what you want, you’ll never have it.
+If you don’t ask, the answer is always no. If you don’t step forward, you’re always in the same place."

-Kategori: funny
+Kategori: motivational